Polydile/dile-checkbox/README.md

 ### Properties

-- checked: Boolean, defines the checkbox state.
+- **checked**: Boolean, defines the checkbox state.
-- disabled: Boolean, mark checkbox as disabled.
+- **disabled**: Boolean, mark checkbox as disabled.

 ### Custom events

-Every time the checkbox changes emits a eit-checkbox-changed event.
+- **eit-checkbox-changed**: Every time the checkbox changes emits a eit-checkbox-changed event.
 The checkbox current state is received in the handler usign the event object "detail" property.

 ### CSS Custom Properties